 No one is protected.
 By “bio-engineering” living organisms we are even tampering and blindly experimenting with our genetic origins.
 From birth (and even prenatally) every person’s body/mind is polluted by numerous and ubiquitous man-made chemical and radioactive materials, many of which are carcinogenic.

 Many species are rapidly becoming extinct.
 Around the world, thousands of birds are suddenly falling dead out of the sky, and countless dead fish are appearing on shores of rivers, lakes and oceans.
-Honey bee and butterfly colonies crucial to pollination of food crops are disappearing; nearly one-third of all honey bee colonies in the US have vanished.
+Ecologically indispensable marine species are depleted and endangered.
+Honey bee and butterfly colonies crucial to pollination of food crops are disappearing; nearly one-third of all honey bee colonies in the US have vanished, and Monarch butterflies are becoming extinct.
 The oceans are polluted with our detritus, and much marine life is threatened.
 Even remote Arctic polar bears are becoming hermaphroditic because of phthalates and other chemicals dispersed by humankind, and they are threatened with destruction of the ecosystem on which they depend for survival.